mh1266/docs/app/(docs)/object-mount/page.md

     Object Mount lets you interact with object storage as if it were a fast native file system with POSIX compatibility that can run any new or existing applications.
 ---

-Object Mount lets you interact with object storage as if it were a fast native file system with POSIX compatibility that can run any new or existing applications.
+Object Mount lets you interact with object storage as if it were a fast native file system with optional POSIX compatibility that can run any new or existing applications.

 New to Object Mount and want to try it out?
 Check out our [Getting Started](object-mount/getting-started/intro) guide.